igudgz/storeApi/README.md

 ## Project start
+First at the terminal type the command to download the dependencies of this project.
 > ```
+>  npm install
+> ```
-> At the terminal type the command `npm install` to download the dependencies of this project.
-After downloading, use the `npm start` command to start.
+After downloading, use the npm start command to start.
+> ```
+>   npm start
 > ```
 ## Routes

    The project was built following the rest pattern with the 4 necessary HTTP verbs: Get,Post,Put and Delete, with that the CRUD system was applied, to read, create, update and delete.